DavidJCobb/DovahKit/native/src/DovahKit/ui/_docs/scenes.md

 The data is displayed as follows:

 * One column per phase: a grey box divided vertically.
   * The column has a header at the top consisting of at least one box (showing the phase number and, if it has one, the name).
-There may be a second box below it showing the phase conditions, if it has any.
+There may be a second or third box below it showing the phase conditions, if it has any.
   * If you scroll down so that the header is out of view, a smaller faded-mustard-colored box appears showing just the phase number.
 Its horizontal position is centered under the phase header.
 * One row per actor: a white horizontal box overlaid over the grey background, and extending slightly past its left and right edges.
   * The actor row shows the alias name and its scene-relevant Actor Behavior settings along the left side.
 Scrolling horizontally keeps this text in view.